zainabadel501/tasks/README.md

 - Cloud Firestore.

 # Functions not working
--'Edit function' it's worked properly until now I can't get the value from the database and set them in the text field.
+- 'Edit function' it's worked properly until now I can't get the value from the database and set them in the text field.

 # live Demo